jimregan/notes/_posts/2026-04-14-rationalization-paper.md

 ---

-That’s the most interesting *general* idea in the paper, and it applies far beyond rationalization.

-The core point is:

 > **Using cross-entropy loss is often an implicit way of optimizing a maximum mutual information (MMI) objective.**

 The paper’s real contribution is not the application, but a careful analysis of **when this surrogate works and when it breaks**.